 Most people don’t expect to talk their way out of a bug bite.
-But as I sat on the famous barrier island of Assateague swarmed by black flies, I leaned you can use a gentle yet persuasive tone to encourage insects to back off.
+But as I sat on the famous barrier island of Assateague swarmed by black flies, I learned you can use a gentle yet persuasive tone to encourage insects to back off.

 I had expected to see the iconic wild horses frolicking in the surf, my main draw to Maryland’s Atlantic coast for an overnight camp trip at one of the park’s 50-plus tent-only ocean-front sites.
 Instead, I was greeted by mosquitoes in the marshes near the campground parking lot and black flies on the beach.
 Deet helped fend off the mosquitoes.
 The black flies, on the other hand, were another matter.
 Not even the 15 mph wind kept them at bay.

 Sitting on my towel watching steel gray waves crash against the sandy coastline, I swatted and swore at the pesky insects, worried I might be getting too old and impatient for camping.
 Then I changed tactics.
 At first I admit I started to talk to the flies because there was no one else to chat with.
 I had come alone, and the seashore was mostly vacant on that sweltering mid-May Wednesday.